Resgrid/BigBoard/README.md

 Resgrid BigBoard App
 ===========================

-Resgrid BigBoard a AnguularJS/Cordova based dashboard application that displays data from the Resgrid system.
+Resgrid BigBoard an Ionic 2 progressive web application based dashboard that displays data from the Resgrid system.

 *********